Amanda Warnett's story

 In 1999 my husband Jonathan and I got married, and in 2000 we were delighted at the news that I was pregnant and expecting our first child.
 Our son, Zain was born in October 2000.
 It was a normal and healthy pregnancy and birth, and Zain was a beautiful and healthy baby.
 Zain’s birth was celebrated – he was a much loved son, grandson, nephew and cousin.

-One morning, when Zain was one month old, my husband left for work and I got up to breastfeed Zain and noted that he was not his usual alert self – he was listless, appeared drowsy and his hands and feet were cold.
+One morning, when my son, Zain, was one month old, my husband left for work and I got up to breastfeed Zain and noted that he was not his usual alert self.
+He was listless, appeared drowsy and his hands and feet were cold.
 I immediately called my health visitor who was due to visit us that day as I felt something was not right with Zain.
 Within the hour the health visitor arrived and on examining Zain, phoned the emergency services.

-At hospital, Zain was seen by the A&E paediatric consultant who informed me that my son appeared very poorly.
+At hospital, Zain was seen by the accident and emergency (A&E) paediatric consultant who informed me that my son appeared very poorly.
 My husband by this time had been called from work and arrived at the hospital too.

 The next few hours were a blur but I remember the medical team informed us that they would perform a lumbar puncture on Zain, and we saw our son being given intravenous antibiotics, and fluids and he put on to a ventilator to assist with his breathing.